5 Studies Linking Pediatric VCUGs to Child Sexual Abuse (CSA)

 Safe.
 Low-risk.
 Painless.

-These are usually the words parents hear after their child is referred for a voiding cystourethrogram (VCUG) procedure, the “gold standard” test to diagnose vesicoureteral reflux (VUR) and kidney problems in pediatric care.
+These are usually words that parents hear after their child is referred for a voiding cystourethrogram (VCUG) procedure, the “gold standard” test for diagnosing vesicoureteral reflux (VUR) in pediatric patients.
+Given that hundreds of thousands of children undergo VCUGs every year, it’s painful to imagine how many parents were unable to give true informed consent for their child’s care.

 Legally effective informed consent isn’t just a recommended guideline; it’s an ethical and moral obligation for practicing physicians in the U.S. The doctrine holds doctors accountable for disclosing all reasonable information to parents of pediatric patients regarding a proposed medical treatment or procedure, an essential part of respecting caregivers’ right to make informed medical decisions for their children.